yoogol/project-three-ys/README.md

-[x] create logic to return the task to the common field from roomies lists [x] have lists refresh themselves when a task is added, deleted or edited [x] create logic to assign a task to a roomie (FIX button delay)
+[x] create logic to return the task to the common field from roomies lists [x] have lists refresh themselves when a task is added, deleted or edited [x] create logic to assign a task to a roomie (FIX button delay) [x] handle login/register information: get user input and send into a db collection of users (create user group and save users/roomies inside it)
+[x] make data load for appropriate user
+[x] prevent Registering with the same name

 TODO:
-[x] handle login/register information: get user input and send into a db collection of users (create user group and save users/roomies inside it)
-[] make data load for appropriate user
-[] figure out date format with displaying tasks
-[] figure out date format when editing tasks in a format [] create logic for calculating weekly score and update the scoreboard [] create logic for determining the winner  after one week is up [x] preventRegistering with the same name
+[] create logic for calculating weekly score and update the scoreboard [] create logic for determining the winner  after one week is up [] figure out date format with displaying tasks
+[] figure out date format when editing tasks in a format [] figure out how to add a user to an existing group [] allow unclaim only for the user whose task it is
+[] log who completed the task

 * update points logic